-What Does The Institutional Ownership Tell Us About Lument Finance Trust?
+What Does The Institutional Ownership Tell Us About AECOM?

-We can see that insiders own shares in Lument Finance Trust, Inc..
-In their own names, insiders own US$2.2m worth of stock in the US$103m company.
-Some would say this shows alignment of interests between shareholders and the board, though I generally prefer to see bigger insider holdings.
-But it might be worth checking if those insiders have been selling.
+Shareholders would probably be interested to learn that insiders own shares in AECOM.
+Insiders own US$106m worth of shares (at current prices).
+Most would say this shows a good alignment of interests between shareholders and the board.
+Still, it might be worth checking if those insiders have been selling.

 General Public Ownership

 While it is well worth considering the different groups that own a company, there are other factors that are even more important.
-Be aware that Lument Finance Trust is showing 2 warning signs in our investment analysis , and 1 of those shouldn't be ignored...
+Case in point: We've spotted 2 warning signs for AECOM you should be aware of, and 1 of them is potentially serious.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.